Earn your Ph.D. and prepare to be a scholar leader in Elementary Education in Mathematics and Science (EEMS).

 - Internship in Elementary Education***

-The 4 ELM-LS PAS Core Courses will be offered on a 2-year rotation basis.
+*The EEMS Core Courses will be offered on a 2-year rotation basis.

-Students should prepare a paper for publication as part of their independent study.
+**Students typically prepare a paper for conference presentation and/or journal publication as part of their independent study.

-Students should engage with external partners and other stakeholders in their internship.
+***Students typically engage with external partners and other stakeholders in an internship.

 - Combination of courses (ECI, EMS, EAC, CSC, EDP, PSY) to fulfill students’ research and career goals